MMRI5666/mytechblog/_posts/2022-03-11-DL-math_numpy_pytorch_01.md

 ![transpose_01.png](/mytechblog/images/2022-03-11-DL-math_numpy_pytorch_01/transpose_01.png
   "Figure-5, transposing a matrix.")

-  {% include note.html text="Transpose of transposed vector/matrix is exactly the same as original vector/matrix" %}
+  {% include note.html text="The transpose of a transposed vector/matrix is exactly the same as the original vector/matrix" %}

 The codes, underneath, show how to transpose in NumPy and PyTorch:
 ```python